AllJavi/tartarus-dotfiles/README.md

 - **Dual monitor setup**

 **Note:** On my os configuration I only use the external graphic card

+## Important Message
+This dotfiles have been created to use them as a base not to just copy them into your system.
+So make sure you deep dive in the code and adapt it to your system.

 ## Wallpapers 🌃
 ### Guweiz: [Artstation](https://www.artstation.com/guweiz)